mandelsoft/spiff/README.md

 list:
   - alice
   - ' bob'
+limited:
+  - "1234"
+  - "5678"
+  - "90"

 ```

+An optional 3rd argument might be specified.
+It limits the number of returned
+list entries.
+The value -1 leads to an unlimited list length.

 If a [regular expression](https://github.com/google/re2/wiki/Syntax) should
 be used as separator string, the function `split_match` can be used.